oskarrough/codesandnotes/content/Preface/introduction.md

 ## How is it written?

 It would be foolish to ignore the enormous web development community and as such this book thrives on the work and collective thoughts of you.
-I will strive to provide the right amount of references and I will do my best to cut the crap and bring you the heat.
+I will strive to provide the right amount of references.

 At the bottom of every page there are references to other articles you can continue reading.